Kargow-Schlön substation: double connection with 2x 40/50 MVA

 2x 40/50 MVA

-More flexibility, less risk of failure
+More flexibility, reduced risk of downtime

 Nature reserve